Cancers (journal)

 Cancers is a peer-reviewed, open access, medical journal published by MDPI covering all fields of oncology.
 The editor-in-chief is Samuel C. Mok (The University of Texas MD Anderson Cancer Center).
 The Irish Association for Cancer Research (IACR) and the Signal Transduction Society (STS) are affiliated societies.

+In Research Evaluation, Ángeles Oviedo-García highlighted irregularities concerning the volume of material the journal publishes and citation practices which may contribute to an over-inflated impact factor.
+Multiple systematic reviews appearing in Cancers have been identified as contributing to "citation contamination" through the repeated citation of fabricated work.

 Abstracting and indexing

 The journal is abstracted and indexed in: